tonethar/IGME-230-GDD-Spring-2018/weekly/Week-06A-notes.md

 - Can you use Flexbox on Project 1?
 Sure!
 - Can you use Flexbox on Project 1?
 And this exact layout too?
-    - you should be modifying the layout to the needs of your project 1
+    - you should be modifying the layout to the needs of your project 1, and not just copying what you see here
     - the styles should be very different than what we gave you here
-    - if you end up using this exercise as a template for Projet 1, you MUST add more style rules for another phone size.
+    - you MUST add more style rules for another phone size.
 Consider a different layout for "Phablets" like iPhone 8's and so on.
-    - don't forget to put your CSS in an external file
+    - don't forget to put your CSS in an external file or files!

 [<-- Back to IGME-230 Schedule](../schedule.md)